Düsseldorf: World War II

-The Rabbi of the Düsseldorf Jewish Community fled to the Netherlands and died in KZ Auschwitz in 1943.
 The city was a target of strategic bombing during World War II, particularly during the RAF bombing campaign in 1943 when over 700 bombers were used in a single night.
 Raids continued late into the war.
-As part of the campaign against German oil facilities, the RAF raid of 20–21 February on the Rhenania Ossag refinery in the Reisholz district of the city halted oil production there.
+As part of the campaign against German oil facilities, the RAF raid of 20–21 February 1945 on the Rhenania Ossag refinery in the Reisholz district of the city halted oil production there.

 The Allied ground advance into Germany reached Düsseldorf in mid-April 1945.
 The United States 97th Infantry Division easily captured the city on 18 April 1945, after the local German Resistance group launched Aktion Rheinland.

 German Federal Republic

-In 1946, Düsseldorf was made capital of the new federal state of North Rhine-Westphalia.
-The city's reconstruction proceeded at a frantic pace and the economic transformation guided Düsseldorf's economic growth.
+In 1946, Düsseldorf was made capital of the newly established state of North Rhine-Westphalia.
+The establishment of ministries and the state parliament gave the city an important political role that it retains to the present day.